 Try your hand at surfing!
 At lunch by the shore and soak in the breeze as you enjoy a slower pace of life and cooler climate.

 Wake up to the sounds of the ocean and enjoy your last breakfast on the beach.
-Pack your bags and head back to Casablanca!
-Enjoy a final sunset and dinner with your new friends before you go back to your riad for a good night’s sleep.
+Pack your bags and head back to Casablanca, enjoy a final sunset and dinner with your new friends before you head to the airport for your flight home!

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.